Helix-Track/Screensaver/README.md

 - Once all Git submodules are initialized and cloned add the `Installable` module's directory into the system path
 - Reload your .bashrc or .zasrc configuration
-- Download or clone the [Screensaver](git@github.com:Helix-Track/Screensaver.git) into the desired directory and `cd` into it
+- Download or clone the Screensaver into the desired directory and `cd` into it
-- Execute: `install.sh`, this will execute the `prepare.sh` and `install.sh` scripts from the Recipses directory.
+- Execute: `install.sh`, this will execute the `prepare.sh` and `install.sh` scripts from the `Recipes` directory.

-Installation will be performed by default into `/usr/share/applications/screensavers` directory.
+Installation will be performed by default into the `/usr/share/applications/screensavers` directory.
-To override this export the environment variable `HELIX_TRACK_SCREENSAVER_DIR` with the value of desired path.
+To override this, export the environment variable `HELIX_TRACK_SCREENSAVER_DIR` with the value of desired path.
 For example:

 ```shell